Understand Eczema Types And Symptoms images of skin condition contact dermatitis discoid nummular atopic pompholyx dyshidrotic

 Natural Light chart showing light spectrum in nanometres and all colours which blend into one another

 LED (Light Emitting Diode) light therapy is an innovative, non-invasive treatment method that utilises specific wavelengths of light to promote healing and reduce inflammation in the skin.
-This therapy harnesses the power of various light wavelengths, each targeting different skin issues and concerns.

 The key wavelengths used in LED therapy include: